Overview of Benalmadena

 Rich in attractive beaches, gardens, theme parks and a stunning marina, Benalmádena is one of the most popular tourist resorts on the Costa del Sol.

-Benalmadena comprises three very distinct areas:
+Benalmadena comprises three distinct areas

 (The old village)